gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 The implementation should continue to build on the dependency resolution engine.

 - When the meta-data for a Java library is assembled, attach the Jar
     - Select the `JarBinarySpec` to use from the Java library's set of binaries.
-Fail if there aren't exactly one.
+Fail if there isn't exactly one such binary.
     - Add a `PublishArtifact` implementation for this `JarBinarySpec`.

 ## Story: Compatible variant of Java library is selected